omni-us/jsonargparse/README.rst

 Default values
 --------------

-For a parameter that has a class as type it might also be wanted to set a default value for it.
+For a parameter that has a class as type, it might also be wanted to set a default value for it.
 Special care must be taken when doing this, could be considered bad practice and be a good idea to avoid in most cases.
 The issue is that classes are normally mutable.
 Depending on how the parameter value is used,